-- - Butter a baking pan (preferably with a detachable base) and line it with the pastry.
+- - Butter a baking pan (preferably with a detachable base) and line it with your pastry.

-- - Keep a piece of pastry apart for decorating the tart surface.
+- - Keep a piece of pastry apart to decorate your tart surface.

-- - Decorate your pastiera with the remaining short pastry according to your fancy.
+- - Decorate your pastiera with remaining short pastry according to your fancy.

 Just before serving

-- - Let your pastiera cool in the baking pan before serving.
+- - Let your pastiera cool in its baking pan before serving.

-- - Sprinkle the surface of this ricotta tart with icing sugar (if liked).
+- - Sprinkle its surface with icing sugar. if liked.